AnyChart/docs.anychart.com/Gauges/Linear_Gauge.md

 ## Layout

 By default, all linear gauges are vertically oriented.
-To change the layout, the {api:anychart.charts.LinearGauge#layout}layout(){api} method is used: (??? правильная ли ссылка)
+To change the layout, the {api:anychart.charts.LinearGauge#layout}layout(){api} method is used:
 ```
 gauge = anychart.gauges.linear();